 This is just one of the many cases why every RN in Texas is expected to act with prudence in practicing the profession.
 Any form of misconduct or fraudulent acts on the part of a licensed RN is never excused.

-As a result, the Texas BON found the RN guilty for the complaint against her.
+As a result, the Texas BON found the RN guilty of the complaint against her.
 Her RN license was disciplined and suspended.
 She lost the case simply because she failed to find an effective and efficient RN license attorney or a nurse attorney for that matter.

 Avoid committing the same mistake she did.
 Find the right RN license/nurse attorney in Texas to help you with your needs.
 Contact nurse attorney Yong J. An directly by calling or texting him at (832) 428-5679 for a discreet consultation.